 The role includes planning, implementing, delivering and assessing a relevant and differentiated curriculum for our students to maximise their achievement and ensure their needs are met.

-Experience of teaching a range of subjects including literacy or numeracy would be an advantage.
+Experience of teaching a range of subjects or a specialist in literacy or numeracy would be an advantage.
 The post-holder will support a variety of learning experiences which provide all students with the opportunity to achieve their individual potential.

-You will work closely with the lead teacher and TAs as well as a variety of professionals and parents/carers.
+You will work closely with the Head of Key Stage 3, teaching team and TAs as well as a variety of professionals and parents/carers.

 PRINCIPAL ACCOUNTABILITIES